jack-debug-xyz/nova/README.md

 2. Click the run button next to the text that says '6 cells hidden' (this code is hidden because it takes up a large section of the page)

+3. Once setup is complete, press the run button underneath the text that reads 'Get User Info'.
+This is info for the chatbot to enhance your experience.

-3. After it's finished, click the run button next to the code that says "novaMain()"
+4. After it's finished, click the run button next to the code that says "novaMain()"

 ### How to install on your local machine
 1. **Install miniconda**